davit-gh/millionaire_game/README.md

 * Select "Questions" to create/edit question
 	* Set question points
 	* Add as many answers as needed by clicking on "Add another Answer"
-	* Check that only one answer can be selected as correct
+	* Check the answers that are correct (can be more than 1 answer)
 * To see all the registered users and their earned highest points please navigate to "Profiles"

 # Tests